michaelcourcy/kasten-s3troubleshooting/readme.md

 brew install minio/stable/mc
 ```

-But more information can be found there.
+But more information can be found [here](https://min.io/docs/minio/linux/reference/minio-mc.html#quickstart).

 Then create a local alias by port-forwarding the 9000 port
 ```